dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Controls.md

   - **Values and their intended purposes**
     - **True** – The inner repo build is executing.
 This switch is not intended for product repos to use to control anything but their build behavior.
 Typically, this is used to activate or deactivate behavior that should only be executed on an inner build and nowhere else.
 This switch is also only present when building repos that use arcade.
     - **False/Empty** – Not executing in the inner build, or not a repo that uses arcade based infra.
-- **ArcadeBuildVertical (true/false/empty)** – PoC switch
-  - **Phases** – Outer Repo Build, Inner Repo Build
-  - **Infrastructure or Product Use** – Infrastructure
-  - **Values and their intended purposes**
-    - **True** – This is essentially "ArcadeBuildFromSource" but without activating much of the Linux distro partner build behavior.
-For instance, prebuilts are checked but not reported, DotNetBuildVertical is passed to the inner build, DotNetBuildOffline is not passed, etc. Basically, this is "build using the source-build infrastructure, but without strict behavior).
-  - **False/Empty** – The outer or inner repo build is not executing.
 - **DotNetBuildFromSource** (true/false/empty)
   - **Phases** - Orchestrator, Inner Repo Build
   - **Infrastructure or Product Use?** - Both